Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Results

-In order to reduce the computational burden of the simulations, the lattice we used to simulate liver regeneration is $1 \text{mm}^3$ in total size, orders of magnitude smaller than an actual liver.
+The grid we used to simulate liver regeneration is $1 \; \text{mm}^3$ in total size, orders of magnitude smaller than an actual liver.
 While the model does not place limitations on the liver size, the implementation is obviously constrained by the size of the computer memory.
 However, this limitation can be to some extent circumvented by considering the sample region as representative of a significant sub-region of the liver.
-Obviously size effects must be investigated in further detail to the extent that new algorithmic and hardware improvements become available (e.g. by exploiting massively parallel CUDA cores and/or Tensor cores in new GPU architectures).
+Obviously size effects must be investigated in further detail to the extent that new algorithmic and hardware improvements become available (e.g. by exploiting massively parallel CUDA \cite{cuda} cores and/or Tensor cores in new GPU/TPU architectures).

+All the parameters values that were used in the following examples, and the corresponding sources are listed in section $4$ of the supplementary material (S1 Text).